top of page

 04

-Are spiritually curious and intuitively "know" that spirituality can be an integral part of their healing process, but aren't sure how to use it to heal just yet
+Are spiritual seekers and intuitively "know" that spirituality can be an integral part of their healing process, but aren't sure how to tap into this just yet

 05